bowtiedchukar/bowtiedchukar-blog/content/blog/set-up-btcpay-server-with-c-lightning/index.md

 ![LNBig Verify](./lnbig-verify.png)

-Once you click **All Right!** to confirm your node information, LNBig will provide information to connect your node to LNBig's node.
+Once you click **All Right!** to confirm your node information, LNBig will provide information to connect your node to LNBig's node as a peer.

 ![LNBig Connection Procedure](./lnbig-connection-procedure.png)

 Copy the text string from `NodeID@Host:Port`.

-Add the LNBig node as a peer using the `NodeID@Host:Port`back in RTL.
+Using RTL, add the LNBig node as a peer using the `NodeID@Host:Port`.

 ![RTL Add Peer](./rtl-add-peer.png)